LunarG/VulkanTools/BUILD.md

 # Enter the folder containing the cloned source
 cd VulkanTools

-# Update the submodules that are a part of the tree:
-git submodule update --init --recursive

 # This will perform some initialization and ensure subcomponents are built:
 ./update_external_sources.sh    # linux
 ./update_external_sources.bat   # windows